MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-sso-kerberos-sap-hana.md

 ## Troubleshoot

-This section provides extensive instructions for troubleshooting using Kerberos for single sign-on (SSO) to SAP HANA in the Power BI service.
-By using these troubleshooting steps, you can self-diagnose and correct any issues you might be facing.
+This section provides instructions for troubleshooting using Kerberos for single sign-on (SSO) to SAP HANA in the Power BI service.
+By using these troubleshooting steps, you can self-diagnose and correct many issues you might be facing.

 To follow the steps in this section, you need to [collect gateway logs](/data-integration/gateway/service-gateway-tshoot#collect-logs-from-the-on-premises-data-gateway-app).